aiyi91/apps-k8s/README.md

 # apps-k8s
-This is k8s app managed by argo cd
+This is k8s apps managed by argo cd